Kyome22/RunCatOne/README.md

 > - We do not accept issues or pull requests in languages other than English.
 > - Issues that do not follow the Issue Template will be closed without question.

+> [!NOTE]
+>
+> - This project is not the RunCat currently available on the App Store, but a next-generation RunCat being newly developed.
+> - It is not intended to be a complete replacement or an upgrade of the existing RunCat, but rather an attempt to implement a new concept.
+> - Since it is currently under development for the first release, we do not accept issues or pull requests (PRs) at this time.

 [![Github issues](https://img.shields.io/github/issues/Kyome22/RunCatOne)](https://github.com/Kyome22/RunCatOne/issues)
 [![Github forks](https://img.shields.io/github/forks/Kyome22/RunCatOne)](https://github.com/Kyome22/RunCatOne/network/members)
 [![Github stars](https://img.shields.io/github/stars/Kyome22/RunCatOne)](https://github.com/Kyome22/RunCatOne/stargazers)